miker704/deploying_to_render/README.md

     this.subscription = cable.subscriptions.create({channel:'channel_name', id: channel.id},{...})

 ```
-sync to changes to github and head back to render.com
+Sync these changes to github and head back to render.com

-- we are almost done go the the dashboard click on your web service we created and click on the blue button
+- We are almost done go the the dashboard click on your web service we created and click on the blue button
 title manual deploy and select clear build cache & deploy. your website will now build it should take no more than 20 minutes to finish.

 Note: if you want to you can enable Auto-Deploy by click settings and heading to Auto-Deploy click edit and set it to true and save changes.